 Preferably, you won’t need to do too much editing to your photos.
 However, you will likely have to do a few tweaks here and there.
 Some of the more common edits include:

 - Adding text.

-When saving photos for the web, always use a descriptive keyword filename and use keywords in the alt text.
+When saving photos for a website or an online store, always use a descriptive keyword filename and use keywords in the alt text.
 These are a couple of SEO strategies that will help your customers find your products.

 At the present time, Instagram is the biggest bang for your buck to market products through photography.
 If people like what you put out there, the Instagram tractor beam will pull them in by the hundreds.Click To Tweet

 Make them look different.
 Photography is about presenting a point of view – if you can influence that point of view, you can influence the audience and the way they feel about your product.Click To Tweet

 Below are 5 additional product photography tips from Elizabeth Waterman.